 Various heating systems

-SCHOTT is committed to the technological development of trendsetting advances for ranges topped with CERAN® cooking surfaces.
-The right choice strictly depends on cookign habits, personal preferences, and the budget consumers want to spend on their glass-ceramic cooktop.
+Did you know that glass-ceramic is the only material worldwide that works with all kinds of heating systems – radiant, induction or gas?
+SCHOTT is committed to the technological development of trendsetting advances for ranges topped with SCHOTT CERAN® glass-ceramic cooktop panels.
+The right choice strictly depends on cooking habits, personal preferences, and the budget consumers want to spend on their cooktop.

 SCHOTT CERAN® with radiant